cvat-ai/cvat/site/content/en/docs/_index.md

 {{% blocks/feature icon="fa-terminal" title="[For Developers](../docs/for-developers/)" %}}

-This section contains documents for CVAT developers.
+This section contains documents for system administrators, AI researchers and any other advanced users.

 {{% /blocks/feature %}}